tokrist/Authentication/README.md

 ```
 Then you need to import the file to use the function, use the following: `require './PATH/TO/authenticate.php';`

-After you changed the key and imported the file, you can easily use the function: `encrypt('TYPE', $sting);`
+After you changed the key and imported the file, you can easily use the function: `authenticate('TYPE', $sting);`

 You can use the following types: `encrypt` or `decrypt`.
 If you use anything else, the function will return with the following: `Undefined authentication method!`